This article describes the basics of the financial section of the Portfolio Designer view in Meisterplan.

-These traffic lights display whether costs are in or over budget and whether benefit targets have been reached:
+These traffic lights display whether costs are within or over budget and whether benefit targets have been reached:

 - A Red Costs Light indicates costs are over budget.

-- A Green Costs Light indicates costs are in budget.
+- A Green Costs Light indicates costs are within budget.

 - A Gray Costs Light indicates no budget has been defined.